 B Book pricing is how brokers set the prices at which they execute trades for their clients.
 We discovered that brokers set the prices internally in a B Book system rather than relying on external market prices.
 This means the prices offered to clients might differ slightly from those on the broader market.

 Based on our observation, brokers use real-time market data to set internal prices.
 They often track the prices from major financial markets and liquidity providers.
 Brokers might also adjust their prices based on risk exposure.
 For instance, if many clients buy a particular asset, a broker might increase the cost to control their risk.
-Therefore, B Book pricing is a crucial part of how brokers manage trades and risk.
+Therefore, B Book pricing is crucial to how brokers manage trades and risk.

 B Book Works Only With a Market Broker License

-We realized that B Book operations are generally conducted under a broker license.
+We realised that B Book operations are generally conducted under a broker license.
 This license allows brokers to execute trades on behalf of clients without necessarily matching them with external parties.
 Without this license, brokers can’t legally engage in B Book activities.

 It gives brokers the authority to act as intermediaries between clients and the market.
 As a result, brokers can engage in different trading models and execute trades efficiently.
 Based on our research, the broker license is essential for brokers who want to operate under the B Book model and meet regulatory requirements.